daniel-munro/ratgtex-server-data/README.md

 - `geno/alleles.txt.gz`: Three-column tab-delimited file with variant ID, REF, and ALT alleles for the union of SNPs extracted from the genotype VCF files.
 - `tissue_info.txt`: Tab-delimited table of basic information about each tissue, e.g. full name and color to use in website visualizations.
 - `ref/GENES_RAT.txt`: Gene information downloaded from the Rat Genome Database.
 Used to show descriptive gene names.
-- `samples/GSE173141_series_matrix.txt.gz`: Downloaded GEO series metadata for brain regions that has been edited.
-More files will need to be added as inputs to `sample_table.R` as datasets are added to GEO.
+- `samples/{accession}_series_matrix.txt.gz`: GEO series metadata for each tissue whose RNA-Seq data has been added to GEO.
+When a tissue is added to GEO, download this file for the series (not the superseries in case of multitissue datasets) and add the accession to `sample_table.R`.
 - `ref/Rattus_norvegicus.Rnor_6.0.99.genes.bed`
 - `ref/Rattus_norvegicus.Rnor_6.0.99.genes.gtf`
 - `{tissue}/rat_ids.txt`